-Program Mentor: The Pediatric Mentoring Program (PMP) connects junior faculty with a mentor from our stable of mentors to provide guidance, counsel, and education.
+Program Mentor: The Pediatric Coaching and Mentoring Program (PCAMP) connects junior faculty with a mentor from our stable of mentors to provide guidance, counsel, and education.
 Program expectation is that you meet with your mentor at least twice per academic year and that the mentor is outside your division.

 Workshops: Seminars on topics of interest will be scheduled throughout the year.
 We encourage our mentees to take advantage of the sessions.
 Past sessions have included National and Regional Reputation in the CE Line, Personal Finance for Physicians 101, Appointments and Promotions Workshop, and How to Master Your Time.
 Mentees are notified of upcoming workshops via e-mail.

 Annual Online Survey: Mentees will receive an email each academic year requesting their honest, anonymous feedback about their experience with PCAMP.
 We value our mentees feedback as we strive to improve the program each year.